the1lab/1lab/src/Algebra/Group/Cayley.lagda.md

 # Cayley's theorem {defines="cayleys-theorem"}

-Cayley's theorem says that any group $G$ admits a representation as a subgroup of a [symmetric group], specifically the symmetric group acting on the underlying set of $G$.
+Cayley's theorem says that any group $G$ admits a representation as a subgroup of a [[symmetric group]], specifically the symmetric group acting on the underlying set of $G$.

-[symmetric group]: Algebra.Group.html#symmetric-groups

 First, recall that we get a family of equivalences $G \simeq G$ by multiplication on the left, the [[principal action]] of $G$ on itself: